 What to Expect

-- Conduct, rehearse and perform in these groups for radio, TV and stage productions
+- Conduct, rehearse and perform in these groups for radio, TV and live performances

 - Compose, transcribe and arrange music for all types of ensembles

-- Give concerts and provide music for military ceremonies, religious services, parades and social occasions
+- Perform public concerts and provide music for military ceremonies, educational outreach programs, and parades

 - Perform for Navy personnel and their families, for the general public and at diplomatic functions

 Navy Musicians can be assigned to play in one of the Navy’s two Premiere Bands: the United States Navy Band Washington, D.C. or the Naval Academy Band in Annapolis, MD.
-They may also perform in one of 11 Navy Fleet bands stationed globally.
-In this career, the world is your stage—you may travel to a variety of locations, boosting morale and demonstrating the distinction of the Navy band.
+They may also perform in one of 11 Navy Fleet bands stationed around the world.
+In this career, the world is your stage—you may travel to a variety of locations, boosting morale and instilling patriotism while representing the U.S. Navy.

 Training & Advancement

-Upon completion of initial training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing a Musician role report to the Armed Forces School of Music in Little Creek, VA, where they receive formal Navy training at “A” School for 21 weeks.
-Here, they develop a working knowledge of performing in concert bands, marching bands, stage bands and small specialty ensembles.
+Upon completion of initial training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing a Musician role report to the Naval School of Music in Virginia Beach, VA, where they receive formal Navy training at “A” School for 21 weeks.
+Here, they develop a knowledge of applying their musical skills to a Navy environment in concert bands, parade bands, and small specialty ensembles.